Italian Seasoning Replacement

 Notes

-*If you'd like to make a bulk mix of the Italian seasoning, simply add equal amounts of each spice and mix well.
-Store in an airtight container.
+*If you’d like to make a bulk mix of the Italian seasoning blend, simply add equal amounts of each spice and mix well.
+Store in an airtight container or mason jar with a lid at room temperature.

 Course Condiment